googleapis/google-cloud-cpp-spanner/doc/setup-cmake-environment.md

 is not done automatically.
 But once installed you can use them for any build.

-Configure the super-build to install in `$HOME/local-spanner`, we recommend that use use Ninja for this build because it is substantially faster than Make in this case.
+Configure the super-build to install in `$HOME/local-spanner`, we recommend that you use Ninja for this build because it is substantially faster than Make in this case.
 Note that if Ninja is not installed in your workstation you may need to remove the `-GNinja` flag: